 The sustainable debt market comprises two main types of financial assets: bonds and loans.
-While the sustainable bond market reached about U.S.\$1 trillion in 2021, total bond issuance was around U.S.\$9 trillion,3 meaning that it accounted for about 10 percent of the total global bond issuance.
+While the sustainable bond market reached about U.S.\$1 trillion in 2021, total bond issuance was around U.S.\$9 trillion, meaning that it accounted for about 10 percent of the total global bond issuance.
 The largest region for issuance of sustainable bonds was Europe, at 54 percent, followed by the Americas, at 22 percent, and Asia-Pacific, at 18 percent.

 When discussing the sustainable bond market, it is important to distinguish between the different types of bonds currently being offered on the market.
 Leading the way in sustainable bonds are the so-called green bonds, whose proceeds must by definition be used to finance environmental projects.
 The green bond market has seen strong growth, reaching a 2021 record high of U.S.\$489 billion, almost double that of 2020.
 Social bonds, whose proceeds must be used to finance social projects, came second with a market value of U.S.\$193 billion.
-Finally, while the volume of sustainability bonds4 is similar to that of social bonds, their proceeds must be used to finance a combination of environmental and social projects.5 agreed between the counterparties and tailored to the issuer's overarching sustainability strategy (for example, reduction of emissions to a certain level, achieving a certain rank in specified sustainability rating, etc.).7 This is applicable to any sustainability-linked product, not only bonds.
+Finally, while the volume of sustainability bonds is similar to that of social bonds, their proceeds must be used to finance a combination of environmental and social projects.

+Sustainability-linked bonds are characterized by the fact that they are linked to a sustainability target.
+If progress is made toward the goal, the bond's interest rate drops, and vice versa if no progress is made (in the latter case, the coupons would increase).
+To measure such progress, key performance indicators (KPIs) are needed, which are usually agreed between the counterparties and tailored to the issuer's overarching sustainability strategy (for example, reduction of emissions to a certain level, achieving a certain rank in specified sustainability rating, etc.).
+This is applicable to any sustainability-linked product, not only bonds.
 Sustainability-linked bonds reached a record U.S.\$92 billion in volume in 2021, growing nearly 1,000 percent compared to 2020.
 According to S&P Global Ratings, sustainability-linked bonds still have plenty of room for growth and will continue to be the sustainable bond product with the highest growth rate.

-Sustainability-linked bonds are characterized by the fact that they are linked to a sustainability target.
-If progress is made toward the goal, the bond's interest rate drops, and vice versa if no progress is made (in the latter case, the coupons would increase).6 To measure such progress, key performance indicators (KPIs) are needed, which are usually

-Similar to the sustainable bond market, the sustainable loan market can also be divided into two main categories, namely green loans, whose proceeds must be used for environmental projects, and sustainability-linked loans, whose interest rate is linked to a specific sustainability target and is adjusted depending on the borrower's achievement of that target.8 The development and diversity of sustainable debt instruments and the subcategories of bonds and loans are shown in Figure 1.
+Similar to the sustainable bond market, the sustainable loan market can also be divided into two main categories, namely green loans, whose proceeds must be used for environmental projects, and sustainability-linked loans, whose interest rate is linked to a specific sustainability target and is adjusted depending on the borrower's achievement of that target.
+The development and diversity of sustainable debt instruments and the subcategories of bonds and loans are shown in Figure 1.